Tuesday, October 30, 2018

 Rubicon

-21st Century Entertainment released Rubicon in 1992 and it's something I've enjoyed playing for years.
-It's simply my kinda game as it's a ludicrous mix of platformer and shoot'em-up genres.
-However, I admit that I'm rubbish and fail to reach the third level - sometimes I cannot beat the first!!
-So, I've whacked on the trainer and played through to the end.
+21st Century Entertainment released Rubicon in 1992 and is something I've enjoyed playing for years.
+It's simply my kinda game because it's a ludicrous mix of platformer and shoot 'em-up genres.
+A great run and gunner!!
+However, I admit that I'm also rubbish and fail to reach the third level - sometimes I cannot beat the first!!
+So, I've whacked on the trainer and played through to the end (see the video).

 Developed by the Fingerbobs who certainly had a grim view of the future - by 2011 there would have been a nuclear accident which transformed the local wildlife into vicious mutations.
-Apparently, the situation is so bad that Finland and Russia were evacuated.
+Apparently, the situation was so bad that Finland and Russia were evacuated.
 Okay... it's our mission to kill everything before these creatures find a way to blow us all up!!
+So yeah, an original storyline I'm sure you'll agree?

 Hey, wanna see some amazing screenshots?
 Well, whatever you said, here they are...

-Level one introduces us to the unfair mechanics so it's not long before infinite lives is enabled!!
+Level one introduces us to the unfair mechanics, it's not long before infinite lives is enabled!!

 But it's also now that you realise the beautiful artwork too.